castaway/dbix-class-book/chapters/03-Describing-database.md

 - Line 8

 `add_columns` is called to define all the columns in your table that you wish to tell DBIx::Class about.
-You may leave out some of the table's columns if you wish.
+You do not need to list all the available database columns, however unless they have default values set in the database, this will prevent you from creating new Rows using this class.

 The `add_columns` call can provide as much or little description of the columns as it likes.
 In its simplest form, it can contain just a list